 Modeling the masters is good practice for developing and developed musicians alike.
 When it comes to making music, our archetypes play a significant role.
 For instance, if you were going to put a band together what would be the first tune you would want to work up?
 Would it be a cover or an original?
 What musical influences would you draw upon?
 We’re all on the same path as we learn to speak this universal language.
-A book worth reading about all of this is “The Music Lesson” by bassist extraordinaire Victor Wooten.
+A book worth reading about all of this is The Music Lesson by bassist extraordinaire Victor Wooten.

-The Improv Lab was launched at St. Lawrence University in the Fall of 2007 to create a workshop-type environment which fosters a collaborative, performance-based experience.
+The Improv Lab was launched at St. Lawrence University in the fall of 2007 to create a workshop-type environment which fosters a collaborative, performance-based experience.
 Each iteration since then has taken on its own shape and flavor.
 Over a series of 24-or-so 90-minute sessions, we’ll explore a bunch of tunes and jam experience from which a program of performance will emerge.
 It’s formative—and fun!

-AUDITIONS and explorations will commence Monday, January 22, from 4:30 to 6 pm in the Launders Underground (Noble Center 001).
-They consist of you, your instrument (including voice) and a song to share from your iPod, phone, You Tube, or other favorite storage medium.
+Auditions consist of you, your instrument (including voice) and a song to share from your iPod, phone, YouTube, or other favorite storage medium.
 Bring along your notebook and a pencil, too.

 For more information, contact Tim Savage, director.